Blaine Barrilleaux Scholarship

 - Clients and firm employees are not eligible to apply

-Please submit your transcript, a brief bio, a list of your extracurricular activities, and a paragraph of 250 words or less on the importance of education using the form below or by submitting to the following email: [email protected]
+Please submit your transcript, a brief bio, a list of your extracurricular activities, and a paragraph of 300 words or less on the importance of education using the form below or by submitting it to the following email: [email protected]

 This Year’s Topic

 As a personal injury law firm, we have helped countless people recover compensation for injuries, which has helped us build a solid relationship with our community.
 We hope that by offering this scholarship we can support the pursuit of ongoing education.
 We want our community to know that we are here to serve them by providing quality legal representation after an injury, but we’re also here to help our citizens grow and prosper so they can also provide support to those who need it most.

-- Extra points will be rewarded for those who show a high level of creativity and provide real-life examples within their submission.
+- Extra points will be rewarded to those who show a high level of creativity and provide real-life examples within their submission.

 - All scholarship submissions must be submitted by July 14th, 2023 for consideration.